asardie/Calendar/README.md

     arg: time {datetime.datetime}
     return:  valid_time {bool}

--> We need a function that checks what day of the week it is or will be on a spencific date.
+-> We need a function that checks what day of the week it is or will be on a specific date.

     prototype: def day_of(time: datetime.datetime) -> string/int:
     arg: time {datetime.datetime}